kris2475/PIR-Sensor-Sensor-Coverage-Optimisation/README.md

-# Sensor Placement Optimisation for Smart Building Net-Zero Initiative (Swansea Bay)
+# Sensor Placement Optimisation for AI-Informed Radiant Heating Control (Swansea Bay Net-Zero)

 ## 🎯 Project Overview

-This repository documents a comparative study on optimising the placement of directional Passive Infrared (PIR) sensors within indoor environments.
-The primary goal is to determine the most effective and efficient optimisation algorithm for maximising sensor coverage in complex, obstructed spaces.
+This repository documents a critical comparative study on optimising the placement of directional Passive Infrared (PIR) sensors.
+The project is a foundational element for developing an **AI-informed heating control system** that drives maximal energy efficiency in modern buildings.

+The goal is to determine the most effective and efficient optimisation algorithm (Differential Evolution vs. Bayesian Optimisation) for maximising sensor coverage in complex, obstructed spaces.

-The outcome of this research directly supports **Swansea Bay's Net-Zero Drive** by improving the efficacy and reliability of **Room Occupancy and Activity Detection** systems.
-Accurate, high-fidelity detection is crucial for intelligent, demand-driven control of Heating, Ventilation, and Air Conditioning (HVAC) systems, which will significantly reduce energy wastage.
+The successful implementation of this research directly supports **Swansea Bay's Net-Zero Drive** by enabling highly granular, predictive control over advanced radiant heating systems, significantly curtailing energy wastage.

 ## ⚙️ Methodology: Optimisation Algorithm Comparison